mspncp/gosu-wiki/Ruby Packaging on Windows.md

 # Ruby Packaging on Windows

-To compile your Ruby game into an executable on Windows, you need to run it through [this program](http://github.com/larsch/ocra/tree/master) from the command line.
+To compile your Ruby game into an executable on Windows, you can manually use [Ocra](http://github.com/larsch/ocra/) on the command line.
+The new & awesome (but still experimental way) is to use Spooner's [Releasy](https://github.com/Spooner/releasy/) - see the documentation there.

-In theory, it should be as simple as these two lines in a command prompt:
+In theory, ocra should be as simple as these two lines in a command prompt:

     gem install ocra
     ocra my_ruby_game.rb